totalspectrum/spin2cpp/README.md

   Print a list of the .cpp (or .c) files that were produced by spin2cpp.
 Useful for tracking object dependencies.

+`--fcache=N`
+  Sets the size of the FCACHE area, in instructions.
+On the P1 when code is placed in HUB, some small loops are compiled to be loaded into a region of COG memory (the FCACHE) to improve performance.
+The default FCACHE size is 64.
+Larger sizes may improve performance, but at the risk of running out of COG memory space.
+The minimum size is 8; any size less than this disables FCACHE completely.

 `--gas`
   Output inline GAS assembly code instead of binary constants.
 If given with the --dat option, produces a .S file containing the